Finite Element Analysis Toolbox

 The dvar field contains a cell array of strings with names of the dependent (equation) variables which should be solved for.
 For example

-fea.dvar = { 'u' 'v' };
+fea.dvar = { 'u', 'v' };

-fea.dvar = { 'sflag1' 'sflag2' };
+fea.dvar = { 'sflag1', 'sflag2' };

-The coef field is a (n_coef, 4) sized cell array of coefficient expressions that can be used in equation definitions and postprocessing.
-The first column gives the coefficient names, second a short description, third a long description, and the fourth column is a sub cell array for the coefficient expression definitions in each subdomain.
-(If any of the fields const, expr, and vars exist they will be merged internally with the coef field.)
-The assignment
+It is a cell array of size n_coef x 4, where the first column specifies the coefficient names, second a short description, third a long description, and the fourth column is a sub cell array for the coefficient expression definitions in each subdomain.
+(If any of the field aliases const, expr, and/or vars exist and are defined they will be merged internally with the coef field.)
+The assignment below for example

-fea.coef = { 'rho' '' '' { 1 2 } ;
+fea.coef = { 'rho', '', '', { 1, 2 } ;

-'miu' '' '' { 3 '4*pi*sin(x)' } };
+'miu', '', '', { 3, '4*pi*sin(x)' } };

-The equation struct eqn contains the following fields
+The equation struct eqn contains the following fields to define the global equations for subdomains

 eqn.m.form Form specifications for temporal terms